pauyaahmanimaran-bumble/BRG-27-labs/README.md

 sudo apt update && sudo apt upgrade -y

 - Practised basic commands:

 pwd

 ls -la
 cd /var

 mkdir testdir

 touch file.txt

 rm file.txt

-Reflection
+### Reflection

 I learned how to navigate the Linux filesystem confidently.
 At first, I kept forgetting to use sudo, but after a few mistakes I understood the importance of permissions.
-This gave me a strong foundation for later sessions.
+This helped me to practice my skills and navigate through the filesystem by making mistake which allowed mme do the later sessions easily.
+I also realise that a new desktop was opened.
+It was totally different from my normal computer system.
+Even when taking screenshots, the screenshots get saved in that filesystem which was also confusing in the start.